How To Cut Down a Tree With a Chainsaw (with Pictures)

-When we think of cutting trees with chainsaws, we may think of loggers and lumberjacks in a dense forest, taking down massive old growth timber.
+When we think of cutting trees with chainsaws, we may think of loggers and lumberjacks in a dense forest, taking down massive old-growth timber.
 It’s not something the average homeowner considers a task for the non-professional.
 The reality is quite the contrary.
-You can easily cut down a tree on your property as long as you are prepared for the experience.
-Here at HealthyHandyman, we’ve taken it upon ourselves to show you how to cut down a tree with a chainsaw – the right and safe way!
+You can easily cut down a tree on your property if you are prepared for the experience.
+We’ve taken it upon ourselves to show you how to cut down a tree with a chainsaw safely!

-Cutting down a tree is referred to as “felling”.
+Cutting down a tree is referred to as “felling.”
 When you’re felling a tree, you can’t go out and just start cutting.
-There are several important things to consider before you start cutting.
+There are several crucial steps to take before you start cutting.

 Before You Start Cutting